 Fort Delaware is an authentic depiction of the life of the Delaware Company Pioneers who settled in the Upper Delaware Valley in 1754.
 A tour of the facilities includes demonstrations of early settlers' lifestyles and craft-making.
-A gift shop and picnicking facility are located on the grounds.
-Each spring, the Fort is host to over 1000 students who participate in the Student Days program.
 This facility is located within the Upper Delaware Scenic and Recreational River, a unit of the National Park Service.